thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

-This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible using Oblivious HTTP, with an indication of which Oblivious Gateway Resource to use to access the service (aa an Oblivious Target Resource).
+This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible using Oblivious HTTP, with an indication of which Oblivious Gateway Resource to use to access the service (as an Oblivious Target Resource).
 This document also defines mechanisms to learn more details about the related Oblivious Gateway Resource, such as its key configuration.